VaradM-17/Modular_JDBC/README.md

 # Modular_JDBC
-This is My Second Git Repository.
+This is My Second GitHub Repository.